 - continuing to engage with Test and Protect and self-isolate when symptomatic or have tested positive

 A move beyond Level 0 will be conditional on all adults over 40 protected with two doses of the vaccination and a review of the epidemic being carried out ahead of the date for that move.

 You can find out the COVID protection level for each local area in Scotland and get travel information on what you can and cannot do at each level.

 You can find out which protection level any part of Scotland is in via our postcode checker.

 Communications with customers

 Customers are not always aware of restrictions and guidance and how these might have changed.
 Operators should make sure their communications with customers are open and clear so anyone considering buying a ticket is made aware of the risks and restrictions and can make an informed choice about travelling to and attending an event.

-Communications with customers, whether by website, email, social media or through other forms of marketing, should make it easy to find information that sets out what Level the event is currently at on the Scottish Government framework and that travel restrictions apply where no-one should travel outside a Level 3 or 4 area unless for essential reasons (see exceptions).
-Attending a drive-in cinema or other live entertainment event would not be considered an essential reason.
+Communications with customers, whether by website, email, social media or through other forms of marketing, should make it easy to find information that sets out what protection level the event is currently at on the Scottish Government framework and what travel restrictions apply (see travel section above).

 Relevant guidance for drive-in events